The super guide to North Sardinia to discover what to see and do on your next trip among the most beautiful beaches, places, stories and traditions.

 Douglas Goldring, describing Gallura, said: «It is a strange, desolate, strangely exciting region, this Gallura, wild, almost depopulated, and yet not without a singular charm».
 It is said that spring is the best season to visit this part of Sardinia: the colours are more vibrant, the scents are more intense, and the flavours are more genuine.
 The customs and traditions here are different from the rest of the island, and Primavera in Gallura (namely: spring in Gallura) was created to safeguard this cultural and historical heritage.
 One of the most important events in Sardinia is undoubtedly it.

-What to see in North Sardinia: the best of the region with Salude & Trigu
+What to see and what to do in North Sardinia: Salude & Trigu

 Sardinian Flag